Event planning, resources and opportunities

 Be Curious 2022

-Be Curious returns to campus on Saturday 7th May 2022!
+Be Curious returned to campus on Saturday 7th May 2022!
 Now entering its seventh year, Be Curious, the University’s annual research open event, is a platform to celebrate and showcase the fantastic research happening at the University.
 We want to inspire our community and get them thinking about the true value of research: to them, to the city and to society.

-Specifically, this year’s event will have a real emphasis on encouraging families to explore research through hands-on, making, doing and creating.
+We are planning the next instalment of Be Curious LIVE for Saturday 6th May 2023 and continue to have a real emphasis on encouraging families to explore research through hands-on, making, doing and creating.

 Be Curious LATES

 Join us for our upcoming winter series of Be Curious LATES events, exclusively for grown-ups!

 Each night, we invite you to meet three of our researchers and get to grips with the world-leading and wondrous research that goes on inside a university.